Our Irish Artisan Pot Distilled Gin is distilled in small batches, hand finished here in our Distillery in Cahersiveen, County Kerry.

 Each local botanical has been carefully chosen, filled with flavour that creates a unique Irish Gin.

 We are inspired by the character and resilience of the monks who hewed six hundred & 18 steps onto the hard rock surface of Skellig Michael out there on the Atlantic, to reach their 6th century monastery built on the edge of the world.

-Each step of the way, our team have been hands-on, working together on a gin that we can all be proud of.
-We hand finish each bottle of gin at the Distillery.
-This local artisanal approach means we can ensure the highest quality and freshness with every drop.
+Each member of our team is “hands-on” for every step of the way.
+Working together on spirits that we can all be proud of.
+We hand-finish each bottle at the distillery.
+This means we can ensure excellence with every drop.

 Our location on the Skellig Coast has a landscape rich with natural ingredients from the woodland to the Atlantic seashore.
 Collaborating with sea foragers, land foragers, chefs and fishermen we have been on a journey of discovery, selecting a range of unique local botanical ingredients for our gin.

 Yarrow brings a bittersweet finish, with tones of citrus and anise to our Skellig Six18 gin.
 Traditionally in Kerry, this plant was known as a good luck charm, for keeping travellers safe while on the road.
 You would pull ten leaves of yarrow, throwing one away and putting the rest in a white cloth, and tying it around your neck.

 Generations have used the wood of the Douglas Fir tree for boat building, enabling Kerry people to fish and travel.
 However today, Douglas Fir needles give notes of citrus and pink grapefruit for a herbaceous finish to our Skellig Six18 Gin.

 Birch trees have a caramel-like sap which we use to infuse in our Skellig Six18 gin.

 This gives our gin a mild, sweet and mineral finish.